Welcome to my Concept 2 RowErg review.

 I wrote an article that highlights some of the best Concept2 seat pads here.

 The handle is ergonomically designed and is covered with molded rubber grips.
-As far as the actual design of the handle (pulling of the handle hurts the wrist, etc.), no users have mentioned issues in this department.
+As far as the actual design of the handle (whether pulling the handle hurts the wrist, etc.), I’ve yet to hear a complaint.

-A fair amount of users mentioned (including the manufacturer themselves) that new rowers could expect to get a few blisters on their hands during the first few weeks of use.
+The manufacturer states that new rowers could expect to get a few blisters on their hands during the first few weeks of use.

 This is due to the handle being molded of rubber, which allows for a more efficient rowing stroke.